aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 So, a virtual destructor is needed.
-With a virtual destructor, the call to the destructor is done through the `instance`'s vtable, and the vtable will contain pointers to both of the classes' destructors.
+With a virtual destructor, the call to the destructor is done through the `instance`'s vtable, and the vtable will contain pointers to all of the classes' destructors.
 The deleting object destructor is called on `delete instance` whereas the complete object destructor is called on `instance->~Base()`.
 The base object destructor is only called from derived classes' destructor.